 Stay in the Know About Reporting Requirements

 The International Auditing and Assurance Standards Board (IAASB) recently released updated auditing report requirements.
-Accounting Today notes that the most important update is “key audit matters.”
+Accounting Today notes that the most important update is “critical audit matters.”

 “The international standard requires the auditor to list the areas of the audit that involve the most risk and explain the audit approach to those areas.
 The PCAOB standard in the U.S. includes a similar requirement for a discussion of “critical audit matters,” although that requirement has not yet taken effect.”